Ben Godfrey: Norwich City

 Godfrey signed for Premier League club Norwich City on 15 January 2016 on a three-and-a-half-year contract for an undisclosed fee and would initially play in their academy team.
 He made his debut on 23 August as a substitute in the 65th minute of Norwich's EFL Cup second round match against Coventry City and scored in the 87th minute of a 6–1 home win with a shot from outside the penalty area.
 Godfrey made his league debut in a 2–0 home win over Birmingham City on 28 January 2017 as an 81st-minute substitute.
 He signed a new four-year contract with Norwich on 11 August 2017, keeping him at the club until the summer of 2021.

 On 24 August 2017, Godfrey joined League One club Shrewsbury Town on loan until 1 January 2018.
 The deal was later extended to the end of the season.

 For the 2018–19 season, Godfrey was back with Norwich.
-He played in their four EFL Cup games but his appearances in the league were limited to substitute appearances until December: With Grant Hanley and Timm Klose both injured, Godfrey made his first league start for Norwich in the Championship match against Bolton Wanderers, partnering Christoph Zimmermann at centre half in a 3–2 win.
+He played in their four EFL Cup games but his appearances in the league were limited to substitute appearances until December: With centre-backs Grant Hanley and Timm Klose both injured, Godfrey made his first league start for Norwich in the Championship match against Bolton Wanderers, partnering Christoph Zimmermann at centre half in a 3–2 win.
 He remained in the side even when Hanley was fit again and scored his first goal for Norwich at the end of the year to give them an early lead against Derby County, although a late comeback from Derby saw Norwich lose the game 4–3.
 This was only a temporary setback for both Godfrey and Norwich however.
 Godfrey would score three more goals, all of which would earn Norwich points as they chased promotion back to the Premier League.
 This was achieved in the penultimate game, a 2–1 win over Blackburn Rovers, with Godfrey in the team.
 In all, Godfrey played 31 league games during the season, starting 26 of them.